jellyfin/jellyfin-mpv-shim/README.md

 This project allows casting of content from a Plex server to MPV, with minimal dependencies to prevent the project from becoming unmaintained.
+This project is 1/17th the size of Plex Media Player and is all python.

 The project supports the following:
  - Direct play of HEVC mkv files with subtitles.